climatescope/climatescope.org/app/_en_insights/climate-policy.md

 <sup>3</sup>Emissions trend was calculated based on emissions from 2000 to 2012.
 <sup>4</sup>South Africa is not analyzed here because of its unique target.
 The country has pledged that emissions will peak, plateau and decline from 2025.
 This language sets the South African NDC apart from other major developing countries, as it not only specifies the timing of an emissions peak but also explicitly states that emissions will decline ‘thereafter’.
 <sup>5</sup>Estimate based on emissions trend calculated using historical emissions from 2000-2012.
-<sup>6</sup>Bloomberg New Energy Finance’s New Energy Outlook 2017: Solar
+<sup>6</sup>Bloomberg New Energy Finance’s New Energy Outlook 2017: Solar.
-<sup>7</sup>Bloomberg New Energy Finance’s New Energy Outlook 2017: Wind
+<sup>7</sup>Bloomberg New Energy Finance’s New Energy Outlook 2017: Wind.
 <sup>8</sup>Estimate based on 2000-2012 emissions.
 <sup>9</sup>Estimate based on emissions trend calculated using historical emissions from 2000-2012.
 <sup>10</sup>International Energy Agency.
 Latest data available.
+<sup>11</sup>Bloomberg New Energy Finance’s New Energy Outlook 2017: Solar.
+<sup>12</sup>Bloomberg New Energy Finance’s New Energy Outlook 2017: Wind.
+<sup>13</sup>Estimate based on 2000-2012 emissions.